 All current UC medical plans will be available in 2017.
 UC employees and retirees continue to have a broad choice of plan designs and providers — including UC medical center doctors, hospitals and medical groups — to fit their needs.
 UC continues to cover most of the cost of the premiums.

-If you're considering changing to a different plan, view the Medical Plan comparison video above and use the Medical Plan Chooser to help you find the plan that best meets your needs.
+If you're considering changing to a different plan, view the Medical Plan comparison video above to help you find the plan that best meets your needs.
 You'll also find details on each plan's web page.

 Some plans have additional changes specific to the plan.
 Visit your medical plan's page for the details: